 Chalk this up on the list of another one of Google’s products that failed.
 Well, I wouldn’t call Google Sidewiki a total failure, but rather a Google product that just did not “catch on” with everyone.
 Google Sidewiki is being closed down, and Google is offering us all a chance to export all of our entries.

-To export your Sidewiki entries, go to http://www.google.com/sidewiki/ and follow the instructions.
+To export your Sidewiki entries, go to http://www.google.com/sidewiki/ (which, as of February 2015 has been removed) and follow the instructions.
 If you wish to export your Sidewiki entries, you will need to do this before December 5, 2011, after which time Google will be discontinuing support for Sidewiki and deleting all content.

 Google is sending out emails to all of the Google Sidewiki account holders, reminding us of the fact that it’s being shut down.
 Here’s a copy of the email I received today: